 Despite having impaired social interaction skills and unusual, idiosyncratic and sometimes intense interests and a high degree of rigidity, many secondary school students diagnosed with ASD possess the cognitive ability and verbal skills necessary for higher education.
 Unfortunately, many capable adolescents and young adults either do not seek or gain entry into college, or drop out prematurely due to social isolation, difficulty with changing routines and new schedules, problems living independently, and lack of external supports and guidance.
 Although young adults on the autistic spectrum may qualify academically for college, they often have difficult managing other aspects of college life.
 Indeed, the rates of post-secondary educational participation for youth with an ASD are substantially lower than the general population, with previous studies indicating 40% or fewer ever attend college and very few receive a degree (Shattuck, et al., 2012)

-A study published in the journal, Autism, examined the prevalence of higher functioning students with ASD at a single university both diagnostically and dimensionally, and surveyed students on the characteristics, problems, and risks associated with ASD.
+A study published in the journal, Autism, examined the prevalence of higher functioning students with ASD at a single university both diagnostically and dimensionally, and surveyed students on the characteristics, problems, and risks associated with autism.
 Researchers found that between .7% and 1.9% of a large sample of students (n = 667) could meet criteria for ASD depending on whether ASD is viewed categorically or continuously, and that the true prevalence likely falls somewhere between these two estimates.
-This suggests that symptoms of ASD are fairly common among college students in this sample and that upwards of 1 in 100 students may meet criteria for an ASD diagnosis.
-An important finding was that none of the students who met the formal criteria for receiving a diagnosis of ASD had been diagnosed previously.
+This suggests that symptoms of autism are fairly common among college students in this sample and that upwards of 1 in 100 students may meet criteria for a diagnosis.
+An important finding was that none of the students who met the formal criteria for receiving a diagnosis of autism had been diagnosed previously.
 Thus, it is possible that some college students who would meet ASD diagnostic criteria begin their college careers unidentified.
-This is concerning given the degree to which ASD symptoms were found to correlate with other mental health problems, most notably social anxiety and dissatisfaction with college and life overall.
+This is concerning given the degree to which symptoms were found to correlate with other mental health problems, most notably social anxiety and dissatisfaction with college and life overall.
 For example, symptoms of ASD were fairly common among students surveyed.
 From a dimensional perspective, those students scoring above the clinical threshold for symptoms of autism self-reported more problems with social anxiety than a matched comparison group of students with lower autism severity scores.
-In addition, symptoms of ASD were significantly correlated with symptoms of social anxiety, as well as depression and aggression.
+In addition, symptoms of autism were significantly correlated with symptoms of social anxiety, as well as depression and aggression.

 Shattuck, P. T., Narendorf, S. C., Cooper, B., Sterzing, P. R., Wagner, M., & Taylor, J. L (2012) Postsecondary education and employment among youth with an autism spectrum disorder.
 Pediatrics, 129(6), 1042-1049. doi:10.1542/peds.2011-2864